Academic Support

 Some students living with identified disabilities or chronic health conditions (including mental illness), may find it necessary to request some academic accommodations to reduce barriers in learning at Columbia Bible College.
 Our Access Equity Services are designed to assist you as an effective self-advocate in the pursuit of equality and reasonable access and accommodation.

 In alignment with a student’s previous individual education plan (IEP), psychoeducational assessment, or doctor’s recommendation, we can create an accommodation plan to create opportunities for additional supports in-class, for exams, and more.
-If you think you may quality for academic accommodations, we would love to chat with you.
-Get in touch!
+If you think you may qualify for academic accommodations, contact Academic Support!
+We would love to chat with you.

 Academic Accommodations Application Process